MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **ReConsentReason** - An indicator of why a user is seeing a given consent an additional time.

-- **Region** - The region being used to determine what version of a consent to show the user
+- **Region** - The country or region being used to determine what version of a consent to show the user

 #### Office.Privacy.UnifiedConsent.UI.ConsentRenderFailed